17 January 2024

 A recording was made of the meeting, and this can now be seen in the Members Area of the website, for which you will need your password.

-The minutes of the meeting are available in the same area and will also appear in a future edition of The Cricket Statistician.
+The minutes of the meeting are available in the same area and also appear in the Spring 2021 edition of The Cricket Statistician.

 25 August 2020